Decathlon/vitamin-ios/Sources/Vitamin/Components/Tag/README.md

 ### Sizing

-Since `VitaminTag` inherits from `UILabel`, you dont have to provide any widtj and height constraints, it will adapt to the content
+Since `VitaminTag` inherits from `UILabel`, you don't have to provide any width and height constraints, it will adapt to the content

-Since a `VotaminTag`should always be on one line, please do not use the `numberOflines` property
+Since a `VitaminTag` should always be on one line, please do not use the `numberOfLines` property